Antique and Ancient Sculpture

 The 120 x 200 m palace excavated by Layard included many rooms separated from the inner courtyards by mud brick walls.
 About 400 shallow bas-reliefs in gypsum served as a base for these painted walls.

-Please watch the video shared by Christie's.
+Please watch the video shared by the auction house.
 A digital technology enables to reconstruct the original colors, known by traces of pigments on some of the reliefs.

 Founded by Ashur-nasir-pal II over the ruins of a previous city at the time when the Assyrian empire claimed an ambition for a universal kingdom, Kalhu had been one of the greatest urban planning projects made in antiquity.
 The annual military campaigns of Ashurnasirpal were very efficient and the vanquished peoples supplied the work force for his constructions.